IndexThePlanet/Logan/Contigs.md

     zstd -d [accession].contigs.fa.zst

+## Size

+Careful, this S3 bucket is huge.
+The total size of all unitigs is [xxx] petabytes.
+It contains [xxx] files.
+Just listing the folder will take dozens of minutes.

 ## Theoretical guarantees

 Contigs do not enjoy the same theoretical guarantees as the [unitigs](https://github.com/IndexThePlanet/Logan/blob/main/Unitigs.md#theoretical-guarantees).
 Except that, any 31-mer present in the contigs is guaranteed to also appear in the reads.
 Abundances are reported in the same way as in unitigs.